 In order to ensure that DMFs are current, FDA is in the process of sending “Overdue Notification Letters” (ONLs) to DMF holders for DMFs that have not had an Annual Report submitted in the past three years.
 If a DMF holder does not respond to this letter within 90 days with the submission of an Annual Report, the DMF may be closed by the FDA.

-Guideline for Drug Master Files The version posted on the web is the current version.
+Guideline for Drug Master Files (DMF guidance) The version posted on the web is the current version.
 Note that the address for submitting DMF documentation to the FDA in the Guidance has been superseded by the Beltsville address below.
-Please address questions regarding the DMF Guideline to firstname.lastname@example.org.
+Please address questions regarding the DMF Guidance to email@example.com.